leshaluffscats/leshaluffscats/README.md

 # Hi there, I'm Alexey 👋

   ### About me
-  - Front-end developer
+  - Front-end developer (React)
-  - 22 y.o</li>
+  - 22 y.o
   - C1 level of English, B1 level of Polish

   ### Skills: